Petrie Terrace, Queensland: History

 Local people began to agitate for a school in February 1865, claiming at least 120 children would enrol.
+In February 1886, 1 acre of land was reserved for a school.
 Petrie Terrace State School opened in March 1868.
 In 1875 the school was split into Petrie Terrace Boys State School and Petrie Terrace Girls and Infants State School.
 In 1953 the schools were re-organised to form Petrie Terrace State School and Petrie Terrace Infants State School.
-Circa 1953-1954 opportunity classes were added to the Infant School for children with special needs.
+Circa 1953–1954 opportunity classes were added to the Infant School for children with special needs.
 In 1960, another reorganisation of the schools took place, resulting in two schools Petrie Terrace State School (incorporating the infants) and the Petrie Terrace Opportunity School.

 In August 1865, the Queensland Government sold 31 town lots adjoining Petrie Terrace.

 In December 1865, "Lincoln Estate", being subdivisions of original portions 579, 580, 581, 597, 596 and 595 of the Parish of Enoggera, County of Stanley, in what is now known as Petrie Terrace, were advertised to be auctioned by Arthur Martin & Co.The Lord Alfred Hotel on Caxton Street opened in 1870.
 The hotel was conveniently positioned opposite the Old Victoria Barracks (built in Petrie Terrace between 1864–74) to attract the military personnel.
 It is now known as The Hotel LA.

 St John the Baptist's Catholic School opened in March or April 1870.
 It operated out of two cottages in Caxton Street roughly opposite the present St Thomas More Church (approx 27.4634°S 153.0116°E).
 It was operated by the Sisters of St Joseph of the Sacred Heart.
 On opening, it had 52 students taught by Sister Clare Wright and Sister Francis de Sales Sullivan.
 The school closed in December 1879, due to Bishop James O'Quinn's expulsion of the Sisters from his diocese following disagreements with their leader Mary MacKillop.